kubevault/kubevault/docs/guides/monitoring/csi-driver/builtin.md

         action: replace
 ```

 Look at the `tls_config` field of `vault-apiservers` job.
 We have provided certificate file through `ca_file` field.
 This certificate comes from `csi-vault-apiserver-cert` that we are going to mount in Prometheus deployment.
 Here, `server_name` is used to verify hostname.
-In our case, the certificate is valid for hostname server, `csi-vault-attacher.kube-system.svc`, `csi-vault-plugin.kube-system.svc` and `csi-vault-provisioner.kube-system.svc`.
+In our case, the certificate is valid for hostname server, `csi-vault-controller.kube-system.svc`, `csi-vault-node.kube-system.svc`.

 Let's create the ConfigMap we have shown above,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/kubevault/docs/master/docs/examples/monitoring/csi-driver/prom-builtin-conf.yaml
 configmap/prometheus-config created

 ```

 #### Deploy Prometheus